30.000 ways to reach 55% decarbonization of the European electricity sector: Discusion

 \section{Discusion}

-What has been considered here are possible reduction target configurations (or should we say obligations?) for the European power sector to reach a joint decarbonization target of 55\% (base-year 1990).
-This is not to be confused with strict quota allocation schemes, as the perspective here is broader and includes other more equitable allocation principles.
+What has been considered here is possible effort-sharing configurations for the European power sector to reach a joint decarbonization target of 55\%, relative to 1990.
+This is not to be confused with strict quota allocation schemes, as the perspective here is broader.
+As such, the scenarios investigated here do not represent alternatives to the EU ETS, but should rather be seen as an investigation of the financial motivation required in each individual country to obtain certain effort-sharing configurations.

-The power sector is currently subject to ETS; this article has considered possible other options highlighting four equity-based allocating configurations.
-Outcomes are in all cases challenging to predict due to the interlinked nature of electricity markets, however, an attempt was included to take account of transnational power interconnections and their capacities.
+The national CO$_2$ abatement costs associated with varying levels of national decarbonization have been identified.
+The CO$_2$ abatement cost can be interpreted as the policy push required to obtain a given national emission reduction target.
+This policy push could, in practice, be implemented in a number of ways.
+Effective examples for incentivizing emission reductions include subsidies for renewable technologies, publicly funded projects, and performance standards \cite{policy101}.
+In this work, the magnitude of the policy push is determined but the specific policy tool is not discussed.